valudio/netsocket/README.md

 ## How to test this
 Run one of the example projects and then use [Simple Web Socket Client for Chrome](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo), for instance, in order to setup a websocket connection.

+Alternatively, if you don't want to run the examples, you can use this url [ws://examplenetsocketnetcore.azurewebsites.net](ws://examplenetsocketnetcore.azurewebsites.net).
+Bear in mind this is a **F1 free Azure Machine** so it will have to start-up first.
+Stay calm if first request takes longer than it should. ;D